neak02/SpecialTask-Devbridge/README.md

 # Devbridge Sourcery for Developers Vilnius 2022 Fall
-Solution to the special task for a bonus point
+Solution to the special task for a bonus point.